Vestride/glencheney/src/pages/hennessy.md

 I've worked quite a bit on Hennessy.
 Most of it is still there, but some of the experience pages are gone.
 Here are some things that are still live:

 * [Store Locator](https://www.hennessy.com/us/collection/master-blenders-selection-no-2/) - Using Google Maps and the addresses of locations which sell Hennessy, the user can find stores closest to them and all over the US.
 Click "Find a Store" to explore it. [permalink](https://www.hennessy.com/us/store-locator/#master-blenders-selection-no-2)
-* [X.O The Odyssey](https://www.hennessy.com/us/xo-the-odyssey/) - An experience page for one of Hennessy's marks.
+* [X.O The Odyssey](https://www.hennessy.com/us/xo-the-odyssey/) - An experience page for one of Hennessy’s marks.
 It uses CSS 3D transforms to rotate slices of an image, kind of like a Rubix Cube.
 * [Modular Campaign](https://www.hennessy.com/us/collection/vs/?reveal) - This section of the campaign features some parallax scrolling and temporary fixed positioning.
 CMS users add a header and then as many chapters and sections within those chapters as they want and an optional footer.
 * [Hennessy Academy](https://www.hennessy.com/us/heritage/academy/) - The Hennessy Essentials quiz is a Preact app and the other quizzes reuse some of the Preact components from the Essentials quiz.
 * [Cocktail Quiz](https://www.hennessy.com/us/cocktail-quiz/) - The cocktail quiz touched many parts of Hennessy, including the user accounts and lead to some good refactoring of cocktail product tiles.
 The quiz is also built with Preact.